 Into that very destruction let him fall.

 a.
 Let those be put to shame and brought to dishonor who seek after my life: David asked God to not only protect him, but also to vindicate him.
-He wanted it to be seen and known that he really did serve and obey God and that those who opposed him were made like chaff before the wind.
+He wanted it to be seen and known that he really did serve and obey God, and that those who opposed him were made like chaff before the wind.

 i.
 “Viewing sinners as men, we love them and seek their good, but regarding them as enemies of God, we cannot think of them with anything but detestation, and a loyal desire for the confusion of their devices.
 No loyal subject can wish well to rebels.
 Squeamish sentimentality may object to the strong language here used, but in their hearts all good men wish confusion to mischief-makers.”
 (Spurgeon)

 b.
-Let the angel of the LORD chase them: For emphasis, twice David prayed for the intervention of God’s special messenger, the angel of the LORD.
+Let the angel of the Lord chase them: For emphasis, David prayed twice for the intervention of God’s special messenger, the angel of the Lord.

 ii.
 “The angel of the Lord is either our salvation or our doom; cf. Exodus 23:20-22.”
 (Kidner)